What is a slider?

 Simply put, a slider is a piece of teflon in the shape of a shoe bottom.
 The teflon slides along the ice and is either attached to a rubber top, a curler's shoe, or a boot that looks like the bottom half of a shoe.

 At curling clubs, you will likely find sliders that curlers will step on before throwing a stone, or sliders that get attached to a curler's shoe by an elastic band.
-After you gain curling experience, you may want to purchase a slider that attaches to your shoe, like the one seen above.
+After you gain curling experience, you may want to purchase a slider that attaches to your shoe.

-Curling shoes usually come with a slider that is built in to a curler's sliding foot.
-(We will learn about the sliding foot later in Curling Stone Delivery Prep.)
+Curling shoes usually come with a slider that is built into a curler's sliding foot.
 The teflon one the shoe is thicker than the teflon on a slider.
 This allows curlers to glide much greater distances from the hack while delivering the stone.

 Curling sliders allow curlers to move smoothly across the ice without any friction.
 Sliders are placed into the bottom of normal shoes, turning them into a shoe appropriate for curling.
 They are an alternative to buying typical curling shoes which can be quite expensive.
 Normal curling shoes have one foot with a smooth bottom and one without.
 Sliders both have smooth bottoms, but come with anti-sliders that cover up the smooth surface when athletes walk on normal flooring.
 It is suggested that sliders only be used on the ice, because regular floors can damage the slider, and they can be difficult and unsafe to walk in.